Last Updated on November 11, 2020 by Theodore Spaulding

 She was told that it’s against the law to take her health insurance and that the at-fault party insurance will pay for it.
 She thought that made sense.

 It was a $16,000 bill when we finally get her case settled.
-I didn’t know all that had occurred, thought her health insurance covered it.
+I didn’t know all that had occurred, though her health insurance covered it.
 We get a settlement, and we’ve got a $16,000 hospital lien by law I have to deal with as her lawyer before I can give her a dime of her settlement money.

 She had health insurance.
 Why wasn’t health insurance used?